Contents

 Buckingham Palace History

-Frequently Asked Questions About the Buckingham Palace's History
+Frequently Asked Questions about the Buckingham Palace's History

-Q. Who designed Buckingham Palace?
+Who owns Buckingham Palace?

-Q. What is the architectural style of Buckingham Palace?
+What is the significance of the balcony?